Covering complexions.

 Raw carbon needs work.

-To begin with, a reminder is needed.
-The V2 widened fenders are delivered in raw carbon; they are not ready for paint just yet.
+To begin with, a reminder is needed: the V2 widened fenders are delivered as standard in raw carbon and are not ready for paint just yet.

 This specific manufacturer has a preference to avoid paint shops altogether.
 As such the burden will fall on your paint and body contractor to adequately prepare and paint the fenders.